 - Some may find this nasal aspirator a bit expensive.

-BabySmile’s nasal aspirator hastens the process of mucus removal.
-The main electric unit is also separate from the suction tube, which eventually makes maintenance easy.
+BabySmile’s nasal aspirator hastens the process of mucus removal in a safe and effective way.
+The main electric unit of this nose suction aspirator is also separate from the suction tube, which eventually makes maintenance easy.

 - The suction provided by the aspirator is hospital-grade.
 The unit is made from BPA-free plastic and is FDA-approved.

 - A silicone tube has a probe that you gently insert into the baby’s nose.
 The tube and the baby can be held at any angle for easy removal of snot, even when the baby is wiggly.